ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/py-woa.md

 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---

 Python has native support for [Windows on Arm](https://learn.microsoft.com/en-us/windows/arm/overview).
 Starting with version 3.11, an official installer is available.
-The latest version at time of writing is 3.13.0.
+The latest version is 3.13.0.

-A number of developer ready Windows on Arm [devices](/learning-paths/laptops-and-desktops/intro/find-hardware/) are available.
+A number of developer-ready Windows on Arm [devices](/learning-paths/laptops-and-desktops/intro/find-hardware/) are available.

 Windows on Arm instances are available with Microsoft Azure.
-For more information, see [Deploy a Windows on Arm virtual machine on Microsoft Azure](/learning-paths/cross-platform/woa_azure/).
+For further information, see [Deploy a Windows on Arm virtual machine on Microsoft Azure](/learning-paths/cross-platform/woa_azure/).

 ## How do I download and install Python for Windows on Arm?

+To download and install Python for Windows on Arm, there is more than one option:

-The installer can be downloaded from the [Python website](https://www.python.org/downloads/windows/).
+* You can download the installer from the [Python website](https://www.python.org/downloads/windows/).
 Locate the `ARM64` installer.

-You can also download from a PowerShell terminal.
+* You can download from a PowerShell terminal:
 ```command
 curl https://www.python.org/ftp/python/3.13.0/python-3.13.0-arm64.exe --output python-3.13.0-arm64.exe
 ```

-Once downloaded, run the installer `exe` file on a Windows on Arm machine.
+Once you have downloaded Python, run the installer `exe` file on a Windows on Arm machine.

 The installer will start.

-Check `Add python.exe to PATH` if you want to easily invoke python from any directory.
+Tick the checkbox **Add python.exe to PATH** if you want to easily invoke python from any directory.

 ![Install #center](/install-guides/_images/py1-woa.png)

-`Setup was successful` is displayed when complete.
+**Setup was successful** is displayed when complete.

 ![Complete #center](/install-guides/_images/py2-woa.png)

 ## How do I start Python on Windows?

-At a Windows Command prompt or a PowerShell prompt use `python` or `py` to start the interpreter.
+To start Python on Windows, at a Windows Command prompt or a PowerShell prompt, use `python` or `py` to start the interpreter:

 ```cmd
 py
 ```

-The interpreter starts with output similar to:
+The interpreter starts with an output similar to:

 ```output
 Python 3.13.0 (tags/v3.13.0:60403a5, Oct  7 2024, 10:17:29) [MSC v.1941 64 bit (ARM64)] on win32